Your Health, Reimagined.

 |

-Your Neutrophils level is higher than the average in your region by 34.5% for a Male at age 35. |
+Your Neutrophils level is higher than the average in your region by 25.8% for a Female at age 35. |

 |